Logan, Iowa

 Logan is a city and county seat of Harrison County, Iowa, United States, along the Boyer River.
 The population was 1,397 at the time of the 2020 census.

 History

 Logan was platted in 1867 when Chicago and North Western Railway was extended to that point.
 It was named for John A. Logan, a Union Army general.

 Geography

-Logan's longitude and latitude coordinates in decimal form are 41.644614, -95.789931.
 According to the United States Census Bureau, the city has a total area of 1.00 sqmi, all of it land.